arige160/Streaming_Fuel_Price_Data/README.md

 # Prerequisites:
-The project is was devoloped with the following Prerequisites:
+The project is was developed with the following Prerequisites:
   * Kafka 3.2.0
   * Scala
   * JDK 8.0